 Theory and Methods

 In addition to our four main topical areas, the department also provides students with a thorough training in theory and methodology.
-The department's long tradition of classical European theory and qualitative research methods has been deepened and renovated over the years since Everett Hughes, Kurt Wolff, Lewis Coser and Egon Bittner gave them their distinctive stamp.
-Theoretical training includes classical, feminist, critical, postmodern, psychoanalytic, existential, democratic, French and German social theory.
+The department's long tradition of cutting edge theory and qualitative research has been deepened and renovated over the years since Everett Hughes, Kurt Wolff, Lewis Coser and Egon Bittner gave them their distinctive stamp.